metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_rule_v1beta1_manifest.md

 Optional:

 - `concurrency` (Number) Concurrency defines how many rules execute at once.
+- `eval_alignment` (Boolean) Optional The evaluation timestamp will be aligned with group's interval, instead of using the actual timestamp that evaluation happens at.
+It is enabled by default to get more predictable results and to visually align with graphs plotted via Grafana or vmui.
+- `eval_delay` (String) Optional Adjust the 'time' parameter of group evaluation requests to compensate intentional query delay from the datasource.
+- `eval_offset` (String) Optional Group will be evaluated at the exact offset in the range of [0...interval].
-- `extra_filter_labels` (Map of String) ExtraFilterLabels optional list of label filters applied to every rule's request withing a group.
+- `extra_filter_labels` (Map of String) ExtraFilterLabels optional list of label filters applied to every rule's request within a group.
 Is compatible only with VM datasource.
-See more details at https://docs.victoriametrics.com#prometheus-querying-api-enhancements Deprecated, use params instead
+See more details [here](https://docs.victoriametrics.com/#prometheus-querying-api-enhancements) Deprecated, use params instead
 - `headers` (List of String) Headers contains optional HTTP headers added to each rule request Must be in form 'header-name: value' For example: headers: - 'CustomHeader: foo' - 'CustomHeader2: bar'
 - `interval` (String) evaluation interval for group
 - `labels` (Map of String) Labels optional list of labels added to every rule within a group.
 It has priority over the external labels.
 Labels are commonly used for adding environment or tenant-specific tag.
 - `limit` (Number) Limit the number of alerts an alerting rule and series a recording rule can produce
 - `notifier_headers` (List of String) NotifierHeaders contains optional HTTP headers added to each alert request which will send to notifier Must be in form 'header-name: value' For example: headers: - 'CustomHeader: foo' - 'CustomHeader2: bar'
 - `params` (Map of List of String) Params optional HTTP URL parameters added to each rule request
-- `tenant` (String) Tenant id for group, can be used only with enterprise version of vmalert See more details at https://docs.victoriametrics.com/vmalert.html#multitenancy
+- `tenant` (String) Tenant id for group, can be used only with enterprise version of vmalert.
+See more details [here](https://docs.victoriametrics.com/vmalert#multitenancy).
 - `type` (String) Type defines datasource type for enterprise version of vmalert possible values - prometheus,graphite

 <a id="nestedatt--spec--groups--rules"></a>